The spectacular "World Heritage" area of Haast!

 Knights Point Lookout and Ships Creek

-Knights Point Lookout has views of the coast north and south and is a favourite stop for travelers.
+Knights Point Lookout has views of the coast north and south and is a favourite stop.
 Ships Creek has an excellent viewing tower for seabird watching and you can choose from two trails.

 The Kahikatea Forest Walk (30mins) takes you via a boardwalk into kahikatea swamp forest with great bird watching while the Dune Walk (30 mins) goes along the beach and then inland to a small dune lake.